wazuh/wazuh-documentation/source/user-manual/capabilities/file-integrity/fim-configuration.rst

 Configuring ignoring files via rules
 ------------------------------------

 An alternative method to ignore a specific files scanned by syscheck is by using rules and setting the rule level to 0.
-By doing this the alert will be silenced.
+By doing that the alert will be silenced:

 .. code-block:: xml